joinerda/joinerda.github.io/_posts/2018-11-20-Hello-Unity.md

 ```

 Let's use the Start routine to set "x" based on the position of the object in the scene.
-Going back to the Unity editor, select the sphere object in the heirarchy panel and notice what is displayed in the top of the inspector for this object.
+Going back to the Unity editor, select the sphere object in the hierarchy panel and notice what is displayed in the top of the inspector for this object.
 The first component for the object is the "Transform".
 A game objects transform provides information about its location, rotation, and scale within the scene.
 Change the x value of the objects position.
 You can type it in manually, or move the object in the x direction in the scene panel.